 Hib disease has been nearly eradicated in the US since the introduction of routine Hib vaccination in 1987.
 Worldwide occurrence is between 4 to 8 million cases of serious disease (mostly in developing countries where Hib vaccination is not routine), with hundreds of thousands of deaths annually.

-Hib disease is mainly transmitted person to person via inhalation of respiratory droplets or direct contact with respiratory secretions of infected persons.
+Hib disease is mainly transmitted from person to person via inhalation of respiratory droplets or direct contact with respiratory secretions of infected persons.

 Consequences of Infection